pvrsouza/vraptor-breadcrumb/README.md

 Controller
 ----------

-All methods annotated with @Resource annotation will be available in the view.
+All methods annotated with @BreadCrumb annotation will be available in the view.

     @Resource
     public class IndexController {